RESEARCH ON INTERGROUP RELATIONS | DURHAM UNIVERSITY

 Evidence from 35 countries that the social perception of key protagonists is associated with containment measures during the COVID-19 pandemic (concluded)

 It is crucial to understand why people comply with measures to contain viruses and their effects during pandemics.
 In this collaborative research effort of over 60 researchers led by led by Dr Maria-Therese Friehs and Dr Patrick Kotzur, we provide evidence from 35 countries (Ntotal = 12,553) from six continents during the COVID-19 pandemic that the social perception of key protagonists on two basic dimensions of social perception – warmth and competence – played a crucial role in shaping pandemic-related behaviors.
 Firstly, heads of state, physicians, and protest movements were universally identified as key protagonists across countries.
 Secondly, the social perception of these and other protagonists differed significantly within and between countries across warmth and competence.
 Thirdly, warmth and competence perceptions of heads of state, physicians, and protest movements translated into support and opposition intentions, containment and prevention behaviors, as well as vaccination uptake.
 Our results have important implications for designing effective interventions to motivate desirable health outcomes and coping with future health crises and other global challenges.

 Do you want to find out more?

-Then please get in touch and check out our ShinyApp, which provides an overview over our result (under construction): https://jaherzig.shinyapps.io/COVID19-protagonists
+Then please get in touch and check out our ShinyApp, which provides an overview over our result and the freely accessible publication : https://jaherzig.shinyapps.io/COVID19-protagonists

 Examining the Structural Validity of Stereotype Content Scales – A Preregistered Re-Analysis of Published Data and Discussion of Possible Future Directions (concluded)